 Lab Final.
 The lab final will test your understanding of the theories utilized in lab sections this quarter as well as the practices implemented to yield meaningful data.
 This exam is worth 100 points and is administered the last week of instruction.
-You will be allowed to use your lab notebook during this test, so it is beneficial to efficiently organize your notebook and to pay attention to the topic introduction at the beginning of lab.
-The lab final date is indicated in the following lecture/lab schedule.
+This date is indicated in the following lecture/lab schedule.
 No early or late exams will be allowed.

-Lecture Schedule
+Lecture/Lab Schedule

-Lecture topic is in black, review days are in green, and test dates are in red.
+Lecture topic is in black, lab is in blue, and test dates are in red.